paulohenriquecosta3011/Api-Clube/README.md

 - 🚪 Portaria system (physical access control)
 - 📱 React.js frontend (PWA client for members)

-This is not a CRUD project — it is a **full operational system used to manage real club access, members, and guest entry control**.
 ---

 ## 🧠 Real Business Context